NaoCoding/discord-gmail_notification/README.md

 ### Notice

-All of your mails will be marked as read after you run the script.
+All of your mails will be marked as read after you run the script. <br>
 You can easily just modify the code for multiple account/gmail.